google/clspv/docs/OpenCLCOnVulkan.md

 The OpenCL C work-item functions map to Vulkan SPIR-V as follows:

-- `get_work_dim()` is mapped to the `work_dim` spec constant when `-work-dim` is enabled, otherwise it always returns 3.
+- `get_work_dim()` is mapped to the `work_dim` spec constant when `-work-dim` is enabled (on by default), otherwise it always returns 3.
 - `get_global_size()` is implemented by multiplying the result from `get_local_size()` by the result from `get_num_groups()`.
 - `get_global_id()` is mapped to a SPIR-V variable decorated with